chaitanyab2311/velero-krm-enhancment/velero-krm-enhancement.md

 ### Motivation

-- Create a common set of KRM functions which are reusable.
+- To have a common set of KRM functions which are reusable.
 - Improving the performance of Velero backup-restore process by only having one grpc call and passing a list of resources as opposed to having one grpc call to backup/restore a resource.

 ### Goals